NimaSamadi007/OpenVINO-test/docs/optimization-guide.md

     To use it you have to build a training pipeline for your model.
 This method is not covered in this doc as we are interested in post training optimization methods.
 However, you can refer to [this doc](https://docs.openvino.ai/latest/tmo_introduction.html) for more information.

 ### Runtime Optimization
+As it's name suggests, this section surveys runtime optimization methods.
+Most parametrs are discussed in the previous sections.
+So, some part might be repeated.
+Plus, we're only interested in troughpot optimization methods.
+So, I'd only link to the relevant parts of the docs.

+Some techniques to optimize the inference time are:
++ Using Pre-processing with OpenVINO APIs: Covered in [Model optimizer section](#model-optimizer)
++ OpenVINO Async API: Covered in [Deploying with OpenVINO Runtime](#deploying-with-openvino-runtime)
++ `get_tensor` and `set_tensor` methods: Each device handles the input/output tensor and intermediate tensors differently.
+It is suggested to use `get_tensor()` as it returns the `data()` pointer which points to the content of tensor in memory.
+For example, if the inference is run on GPU, the memory content is mapped from CPU to CPU, only when `get_tensor()` is used.
+For more information it's please refer to [this](https://docs.openvino.ai/latest/openvino_docs_deployment_optimization_guide_common.html#the-get-tensor-idiom) part of OpenVINO docs.

+To optimizer for throughput, two methods can be used:
++ Basic (high-level) optimization: Using OpenVINO performance hints that sets hyper-parameters dynamically for each device.
++ Advanced (low-level) optimization: Using batching and streams.
+For more information refer to [this doc](https://docs.openvino.ai/latest/openvino_docs_deployment_optimization_guide_tput_advanced.html#doxid-openvino-docs-deployment-optimization-guide-tput-advanced).
+Note that the system design must be throughput-oriented in first place.
+This means that:
+1. Hugh amount of input data must be available (for instance, processing input frames from multiple cameras).
+2. Decompose the data flow into a collection of concurrent inference requests that are scheduled to be executed in parallel.
+3. Use Async API with callbacks as discussed above.
+4. (optional) You can also use multi-device execution to increase the throughput (discussed in [Multi-Device Execution](#multi-device-execution) section).